 Governor Howard Dean, former DNC Chairman, presidential candidate, six term Governor and physician, currently works as an independent consultant focusing on the areas of health care, early childhood development, alternative energy and the expansion of grassroots politics around the world.

 Dean currently serves on the Board of the National Democratic Institute, a democracy building organization chaired by former Secretary of State Madeline Albright.
 He has extensive experience in Southeastern Europe including in Ukraine, Moldova, and the Balkans.
 He has also has an extensive knowledge of Iraqi and Iranian affairs, and has spent time in China and Myanmar as a result of his NDI activities.
 He has been active in anti human trafficking efforts in Asia and in the United States.
 He lectures frequently in Europe, and is currently teaching a course on the Politics of American Foreign Policy at the Jackson Institute at Yale.
-He also teaches at Hofstra University’s Kalikow Institute for the Study of the Presidency and the University of Vermont.

 Dean began his career in public service in 1982 when he transitioned from a full-time practicing physician to an elected representative in Vermont.
-Dean served as Governor for 12 years – the second longest serving in the state.
+Dean served as Governor for 12 years – the second longest serving in the history of Vermont.
 Respected on both sides of the political aisle, Dean was chairman of the National Governors' Association, the Democratic Governors' Association, and the New England Governors' Conference while he served as Governor of Vermont.
 Dean left office in Vermont to run for President in 2003 where he implemented innovative fundraising strategies such as use of the Internet.
 As chairman of the Democratic National Committee, Dean created and implemented the “50 State Strategy” and the development of 21st century campaign tools.
 Dean is credited with helping Democrats make historic gains in 2006 and 2008.
 Under his leadership, significant resources were dedicated to revitalizing the Party by building and strengthening the organizational tools, technological capabilities and infrastructure required to win while laying the foundation for a long-term Democratic majority.

 Before entering politics, Dean graduated from Yale University with a B.A. in political science in 1971, and received his medical degree from the Albert Einstein College of Medicine in New York City in 1978.
 Upon completing his residency at the Medical Center Hospital of Vermont, he went on to practice internal medicine in Shelburne, Vermont.